Belize Travel Tips for Cruise and Hotel Visitors

 ![]() |

 Belize is the 13th most popular Caribbean tourism destination, according to the Caribbean Tourism Organization.
-Nearly three times as many people visit this Central American country via cruise than for overnight vacations.
-It is one of the most popular western Caribbean cruise ports.
-It also is close to Cozumel, which is the top western port.
+Nearly three times as many people visit this Central American country via cruise than for overnight hotel vacations.
+Belize City is one of the more popular western Caribbean cruise ports.
+It is close to Cozumel and Roatan, which also are among the most popular western Caribbean cruise destinations.

 Top Travel Tips